sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 As you open the tent flaps and step in, though, you notice the lack of lights in the tent.
 Only one magically dimmed torch lit the area by the door, and even then just enough that one wouldn't stumble about trying to leave.

-The area behind the counter is very dim, almost entirely black, a simple 'Closed' card propped up telling you that you've missed your opportunity to converse.
+The area behind the counter is very dim, almost entirely black, a simple 'Closed' card propped up and nobody around telling you that you've missed your opportunity to converse.

 "Ah, damn," you murmur to yourself.
 It felt a bit strange though - it wasn't quite dark enough for the permanent shops to be closed.
 Unless this one just had to close early for whatever reason?